erichengler/weekend-movie-sagas/INSTRUCTIONS.md

 - [x] Allow the user to add a genre to a movie.
 - [x] Allow the user to remove a genre from a movie.

+- [ ] Allow the user to delete a movie
 - [ ] Only display the top 10 movies, and allow the user to search for movie titles with a search bar on the home page (you can do this on the client side or the server side, server side is a bigger stretch, but good practice).